MTG/essentia/doc/sphinxdoc/introduction.rst

 *(released ???
 2013)*

 This major release is the first release to be publicly available as free software.

-It features a refactoring of the core API, a little bit for the standard mode to fix small API annoyances, but mostly for the streaming mode which is now much better defined, using sound computer science techniques.
+It features a refactoring of the core API, a little bit for the standard mode to fix small API annoyances, but mostly for the streaming mode which is now much better defined, using sound computer science techniques (The visible network is a `directed acyclic graph`_, the composites have better defined semantics, and the order of execution of the algorithms is the `topological sort`_ of the `transitive reduction`_ of the visible network after the composites have been expanded).
 In particular, the scheduler that runs the algorithms in the streaming mode is now a lot more correct, which permitted to clean all the small hacks that had accumulated in the algorithms themselves during the 1.x releases to compensate for the deficiencies of the initial scheduler.

 Furthermore, the 2.0 release features new state-of-the-art algorithms for onset detection, beat tracking and melody extraction, new and updated features extractors, and an updated version of the Essentia's Vamp plugin in addition to a number of bugfixes and thoroughly revised documentation.